gravatar

 Banking Data Analysis

+This data report presents an analysis of a marketing dataset from a Portuguese banking institution's direct marketing campaigns.
+The dataset focuses on phone-based marketing efforts aimed at promoting term deposits to clients.
 The primary objective is to develop a predictive classification model that determines whether a client will subscribe to a term deposit (binary outcome: 'yes' or 'no').
 The campaigns often required multiple contacts with the same client to achieve successful conversions, making this a complex customer behavior prediction problem."